CyberFlameGO/svnpython/Doc/library/functions.rst

 .. function:: vars([object])

-   Without an argument, act like :func:`locals`.

-   With a module, class or class instance object as argument (or anything else that has a :attr:`__dict__` attribute), return that attribute.
+   Without arguments, return a dictionary corresponding to the current local symbol table.
+With a module, class or class instance object as argument (or anything else that has a :attr:`__dict__` attribute), returns a dictionary corresponding to the object's symbol table.

    .. note::